Babajide Olatunji: Notable works

-Tribal Mark Series I–IV (2014–present)
+Tribal Mark Series I–IV (since 2014)

 The Tribal Mark series is Babajide's maiden professional project initiated by his partnership with TAFETA Art Gallery in 2013.
 The project is a collection of portraits with the cultural practice of facial scarification, created without seaters as muses, initial contact or original photographs of the individuals.
 This approach to the project helped him to understand the underlying mechanisms of the face and its interactions with other parts of the body.

 The facial scarification in this collection of works depicted as Tribal marks, is attributed to the people of cultures across African countries, most especially the Yoruba people in Nigeria.

 He was fascinated by how specific people with tribal marks were identified during the slave trade era, in correlation to people across other cultures of the world.
 The project introduced an exploration to a 200-year old practice of identification and beautification through tribal marks (called “Ila”) by people of Yoruba culture during the era of slave trade.
 He explored the portraits as a medium of expressing the uniqueness of identity as art by embodying the personality, character experiences and stories hidden behind the faces in the portraits.
 He created a mini series within the project themed Twins (Diptych) which was selected to be showcased at the Royal Academy of Art's summer exhibition.
 The Twins (Diptych) exhibition ran from 13 June – 20 August at the Burlington House in London.

 This maiden project was well received by the art community both locally and internationally and has been exhibited across the world.
 The project has created memorable experiences for the artist, such as seeing a lady that resembled a portrait he had painted during the series without any prior meeting.
 The project is host to about 70 portraits created until date.